paddysplace/paddysblog-v3/_drafts/a-running-low.md

 This, skinny old man stared back at me.
 With legs that looked like they could snap and a tired old face.

 I couldn't run because of leg pain.
 I just felt useless.
 I'm failing c25k and I'm doubting my ability to run.
 I'm twice the age of everybody around me.
 And feeling every one of those years.

+I'd sat on the leg press.
+Whoever used it before me was pressing 100kg.
+I reduced that down to a pitiful 25kg.
+I shouldn't do that.
+I shouldn't compare.

+"_Comparison is the thief of joy_"

+But it's not that easy when you're surrounded by thieves.
+And I let them take everything.

+The depression and self loathing can be crippling.
+Once it sets in that's no going back.
+I had to get out of the gym quickly after that.

 Maybe tomorrow will be better.
+Maybe if I wasn't in there on my own I wouldn't feel so vulnerable.
+But the dark side of me pushes people away.
+Or just doesn't let them get close.